vulcanize/vulcanizedb/documentation/custom-transformers.md

 `$GOPATH`, and that all of the transformer repositories for building the plugin are present at their `$GOPATH` directories.

-* The `execute` command does not require the plugin transformer dependencies be located in their `$GOPATH` directories, instead it expects a prebuilt .so file (of the name specified in the config file) to be in `$GOPATH/src/github.com/vulcanize/vulcanizedb/plugins/` and, as noted above, also expects the plugin db migrations to have already been ran against the database.
+* The `execute` command does not require the plugin transformer dependencies be located in their `$GOPATH` directories, instead it expects a .so file (of the name specified in the config file) to be in `$GOPATH/src/github.com/vulcanize/vulcanizedb/plugins/` and, as noted above, also expects the plugin db migrations to have already been ran against the database.

  * Usage:
-     * compose: `./vulcanizedb compose --config=./environments/config_name.toml`
+     * compose: `./vulcanizedb compose --config=environments/config_name.toml`

-     * execute: `./vulcanizedb execute --config=./environments/config_name.toml`
+     * execute: `./vulcanizedb execute --config=environments/config_name.toml`

-     * composeAndExecute: `./vulcanizedb composeAndExecute --config=./environments/config_name.toml`
+     * composeAndExecute: `./vulcanizedb composeAndExecute --config=environments/config_name.toml`

 ### Flags
-The `compose` and `composeAndExecute` commands can be passed optional flags to specify the operation of the watchers:
+The `execute` and `composeAndExecute` commands can be passed optional flags to specify the operation of the watchers:

 - `--recheck-headers`/`-r` - specifies whether to re-check headers for events after the header has already been queried for watched logs.
 Can be useful for redundancy if you suspect that your node is not always returning all desired logs on every query.